ThomasBaruzier/android-chroot/README.md

 2. **Manual Setup**: This script is NOT a ONE-CLICK solution.
 You will have to configure and dig stuff by yourself.
 You will need and use some Linux knowledge.
 If you don't, don't go further.
 ChatGPT will not unbrick your device.

 3. **Compatibility**: The script's compatibility may vary depending on the Android device and the Linux distribution used.
-This script was tested on a Mi 11 Ultra and a Mi 9T Pro, running Miui 14 EU ROM and LineageOS 20, both based on Android 13 and rooted with Magisk.
+This script was tested on a Mi 11 Ultra and a Mi 9T Pro, running Miui 14 from xiaomi.eu, HyperOS 1 and 2 (also from xiaomi.eu) and LineageOS 20, based on Android 13 and 14, all similarily rooted with Magisk.
 The Linux distribution used is Arch Linux ARM and was configured to specifically run with chroot capabilities in mind.
 More on that later.

 4. **Root Access**: The script requires root access in Termux or any other terminal emulator on the Android device, in order to use the chroot command in the first place.